alisha17/alisha17.github.io/_posts/2017-12-17-outreachy_journey.md

 I was already an open source contributor from past 6 months when I applied for the first time for Outreachy and I was familiar with  how things like Pull Requests, Patch Reviews, Bug Filling, Bug fixing etc. worked.
 If you start with these things during the Outreachy application period, you will spend more time understanding these and subsequently, you will get less time to work on the actual project.

 ### COMMUNICATION MEDIUMS - IRC, SLACK
 Probably IRC is the most common open source communication medium.
+Communities like Fedora, Mozilla, Openstack use IRC.
 It facilitates communication in the form of text and is based on client-server communication.
 Read about how IRC works and setup a client for it.
 I use [Hexchat](https://hexchat.github.io/) for IRC and it works like a breeze.
 Slack is pretty popular these days and getting started with it is as easy as creating an account and start talking.
-You can also dowload the iOS or Android app for it to always remain updated.
-No rocket science involved!
+You can also download the Slack iOS or Android app to always remain updated.

 ### RESPECT YOUR MENTORS
 I consider myself lucky as I have always had amazing mentors.
 But remember, they are also human beings.
 By mentoring you, they are putting double the efforts (as most of them are full-time employees as well).
 So:

 * Respect their time, do not bug them too much.
 * Talk to them politely (mails/slack/IRC).
 Use the magic words, 'sorry', 'please', 'thankyou'.
 * Be honest with them.
-If you don't know something, **ASK** them.
+If you don't know something, **ask** them.
 They are there to help you.
 * Be in touch with them and talk about your progress regularly.

 ### ASK QUESTIONS, A LOT!